 The class of all (linearly) equivalent $[n,k,d]_{q^m/q}$ codes will be indicated by $\textfrak{C}[n,k,d]_{q^m/q}$.

-\subsection{Systems, evasive and cutting subspaces}
+\subsection{$q$-Systems, evasive and cutting subspaces}

 In \cite{Randrianarisoa2020geometric}, linear non degenerate $[n,k]_{q^m/q}$ codes were associated with a class of $n$-dimensional $\F_q$-subspaces of $\F_{q^m}^k$.
-These subspaces are named there $q$-systems, and they constitute a natural generalization, within the rank metric context, of the concept of {\it projective system} associated with a linear {\it non degenerate} Hamming code.
+These subspaces are named there $q$-systems, and they constitute a natural generalization, within the rank metric context, of the concept of {\it projective system} associated with a linear {\it non-degenerate} Hamming code.

 The notion of $q$-system was first introduced in \cite{SheekeyVoorde2020duality}, in a different and more general geometric setting.
-Although, in the following we recall the formulation appearing in \cite{Randrianarisoa2020geometric}, which is more consistent with recent literature on the topic, and with notation we use in the present article.
+However, in the following we recall the formulation appearing in \cite{Randrianarisoa2020geometric}, which is more consistent with recent literature on the topic, and with the notation we use in the present article.

-Let $\mathcal{U} \in \F_{q^m}^k$ be an $\F_q$-subspace of $\F_{q^m}^k$ and let $H$ be an $\F_{q^m}$-subspace of $\F_{q^m}^k$.
+Let $\cU$ be an $\F_q$-subspace of $\F_{q^m}^k$ and let $H$ be an $\F_{q^m}$-subspace of $\F_{q^m}^k$.
 The \textit{weight} of $H$ in $\cU$ is $\mathrm{wt}_{\cU}(H)=\dim_{\F_q}(H\cap \cU)$.
 Assume now that $\cU$ has dimension $n$ over $\F_q$.